Iceland's Dimmuborgir Lava Field

 Estimated to have been created around 2,300 years ago by a series of volcanic events, Dimmuborgir is located East of Lake Myvatn but still within the Myvatn geothermal area.
 The lava field lies just below Hverfjall black sand mountain, some 82 km from Akureyri to the north.

 If you’re staying in Reykjavik, Dimmuborgir is a 6-hour drive away from you.
 From Akureyri, this is a much shorter drive.
-If making your way from the capital, make sure to leave plenty of time to explore everything that Akureyri and the Myvatn geothermal area have to offer.
+If making your way from the capital, leave plenty of time to explore everything that Akureyri and the Myvatn geothermal area have to offer.

 When driving from Akureyri on the Ring Road, the journey will take about an hour, but there are some incredible stops on the way to make the trip worth your while.
 The immense Goðafoss is an unmissable attraction, or if you’re after some relaxation, the newly-opened Forest Lagoon spa lies just outside of Akureyri on the way to Lake Mývatn.
 Learn more and book your ticket today on their website.

 Like most areas of natural beauty in Iceland, Dimmuborgir is a fantastic place to simply enjoy your surroundings.
-With three winding walkways, you’re free to explore the incredible towers, caves, and caverns - even better for avid photographers!
+With three winding walkways, you can explore the incredible towers, caves, and caverns - even better for avid photographers!
 For little ones, set them on a search for the Dimmuborgir trolls who are rumoured to make their homes among the boulders.

 Surrounded by the highlights of the incredible Myvatn geothermal area, Dimmuborgir is a magical stop on a tour of the area.
 This is a great place to get up close and personal with the true power of the country’s geothermal energy.